Home

 Who Do They Work For?

-A mortgage broker works for you, not the bank or the mortgage lender.
+A mortgage broker works for you, not the bank or other lender.

 What is a Mortgage Broker?